-3 Policy
+2 Policy

-3.1 Writing Patches
+2.1 Writing Patches

-Submit patches or git pull requests to the developer mailing list (xcsoar-devel@lists.sourceforge.net) or at our GitHub repository.
+Submit patches or git pull requests to the developer mailing list (xcsoar-devel@lists.sourceforge.net).
+We provide accounts on git.xcsoar.org to regular contributors.

 A patch should be self-explanatory, it needs a good description.
 The subject line specifies the subsystem/library name and a brief description of what is changed, followed by an empty line.
 Then write a longer description if needed, and explain why this change is needed.